xephora/Threat-Remediation-Scripts/Threat-Track/guloader/readme.md

 }
 ```

-### best attempt at deobfuscating the 2nd powershell script
+### An attempt at deobfuscating the second PowerShell script

 ```ps
 Function Overgla02([String]$Ally) {